 What We Would Have Done Differently

-#1 Carried our shoes with us.
+We would have carried our shoes with us.
 This was our biggest mistake!!
 Carry your shoes through the pools of water (there may be more than one…we crossed through two pools of water) and then put them back on for the dry sections.
 If I had brought my shoes along, I would have been fine getting through the entire canyon.
+Another option is to bring water shoes and wear them while hiking through the pools of water.

 What to Bring With You